-Tyler has hired third-party cybersecurity investigators to assist with the recovery efforts, though the government software provider did not disclose digital forensics firm(s) by name or any specific MSSP (managed security services provider) engagements.
+Tyler hired third-party cybersecurity investigators to assist with the recovery efforts, though the government software provider did not disclose digital forensics firm(s) by name or any specific MSSP (managed security services provider) engagements.

 Tyler provides software services for everything from jail and court management systems to payroll, human resources, tax and bill collection and land records, the Associated Press notes.
-Amid the attack, Tyler is quick to point out that none of its products are a system of record for voting or election-related activities.
+Amid the attack, Tyler was quick to point out that none of its products are a system of record for voting or election-related activities.

 The company’s public sector software addresses such government needs as: